 Hilda is one of the original founders and directors of The Basement Project.
 Now retired from her job in Education, she became a Lay Minister of St John’s Church in Bromsgrove in 2013.

 Sheila has lived in the area for over 25 years and, prior to having three children, was a District Nurse in Sussex.
 As the children grew older she was a voluntary youth worker with Worcestershire County Council at a ‘help and advice’ centre in Bromsgrove.
 In 1999 she was a founder member of the Bromsgrove Youth Homelessness Forum (The Basement Project) and its first treasurer and has been a director since.
 She has also worked as a volunteer within the organisation on and off for several years.
 Sheila is also a supporter of the NSPCC, being on the Bromsgrove Fundraising Committee .
 Her interests also include stitched textiles and she belongs to several groups that include embroidery, patchwork and quilting.

 Jean has been associated with the Project since its early conception and worked as the administrator for a while.
 Jean joined the board of directors shortly after this and continues to support the Project.
 Jean is an active member of Bromsgrove community and works in a local middle school.

-Robert has practical skills that are very useful with a historic building to look after, and also leadership skills from his days working with the scouts.
+Robert has leadership skills from his days working with the scouts and manning.
 He undertakes voluntary work with NewStarts in Bromsgrove, where he helps to refurbish furniture.